aws-samples/multimodal-rag-on-slide-decks/Blog2-LVM-TitanEmbeddings/README.md

 common mechanism used to share and disseminate information internally with the organization and externally with customers or at conferences.
 Over time, rich information can remain buried and hidden in non-text modalities like graphs and tables in these slide decks.

-You can use this solution and the power of multimodal FMs such as Titan MultiModal Embeddings mode and LLaVA to discover new information or uncover new perspectives on content in slide decks.
+You can use this solution and the power of multimodal FMs such as Titan Text Embeddings and Claude 3 Sonnet models to discover new information or uncover new perspectives on content in slide decks.
+You are welcome to try different Claude models available on Bedrock by updating the `CLAUDE_MODEL_ID` in the `globals.py` file.

-Look out for two additional blogs as part of this series.
-Blog 2 will cover another approach you could take to “talk to your slide deck”.
-This approach will generate and store LLaVA inferences and use those stored inferences to respond to user queries.
-Blog 3 will compare the two approaches.
+This is part 2 of a 3-part series.
+We used Amazon Titan Multimodal Embeddings and LLaVA models in part 1.
+Look out for part 3 where we will compare the approaches from part 1 and part 2.

 Portions of this code are released under the Apache 2.0 License as referenced here: https://aws.amazon.com/apache-2-0/